-There have been many downsides to this period of restriction, and I am fully aware of the very real threat that Covid-19 continues to pose, but there have also been some upsides too.
+There have been many downsides to this period of restriction, and we are fully aware of the very real threat that Covid-19 continues to pose, but there have also been some upsides too.
 For some it’s meant the opportunity to spend more time with our loved ones and for others the slower pace of life has allowed them to appreciate the simple things in life, such as walks and connecting with nature.

 It is also a good opportunity to re-evaluate our approach to training.
-We may have lost our beloved 3rd space – the gym, and we may be working with limited space and kit but that does provide an opportunity to explore new stimuli which makes the best of the current situation.
+We may have temporarily lost our beloved 3rd space – the gym, and we may be working with limited space and kit but that does provide an opportunity to explore new stimuli which makes the best of the current situation.